rknightuk/rknight.me/src/posts/blog/2024/2024-05-13-things-i-like-ham-means-one.md

 John and Merlin spoke about it for almost the entirety of [episode 232 of Reconcilable Differences](https://www.relay.fm/rd/232) and it's also come up in follow up in the next two episodes.

-I'm still not 100% convinced that this isn't come kind of elaborate hoax.
+I'm still not 100% convinced that this isn't some kind of elaborate hoax.